nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 ## Introduction
 Here we define the lidar segmentation task on nuScenes.
 The goal of this task is to predict the category of every point in a set of point clouds.
-There are #TODO 16 categories (10 foreground classes and 6 background classes).
+There are 16 categories (10 foreground classes and 6 background classes).

 ## Participation
 The nuScenes lidarseg segmentation [evaluation server](http://evalai.cloudcv.org/web/challenges/challenge-page/356 ---> @TODO) is open